• Cake

 how thick to roll fondant for cake decorating

 Let the fondant sit while you mix up your paint colors.
 On the paint palette, add a few drops of whatever blend of colors you’d like, then mix a few drops of water into each color.
-The kit comes with primary colors (red, blue, yellow), so I created some pinkish reds, purples, and blues.
+The kit came with primary colors (red, blue, yellow), so I created some pinkish reds, purples, and blues.
 Mix it with just a little bit of water for a stronger color, or a lot of water for a softer hue.
 When your colors are ready, use the paintbrush to paint them onto your fondant canvas.

 how to paint on fondant